 School Safety Legal Issues and Laws

 Every parent of a child knows that it's hard enough to keep their child safe at home, but a whole new set of challenges may arise when the child goes off to school.
-Some fear their child may be bullied or harassed; while others fear their child's sense of privacy or free speech may be jeopardized.
+Some fear their child may be bullied or harassed, while others have concerns that their child's sense of privacy or free speech may be jeopardized.

 Bullying in Schools

 Bullying in schools is a growing and serious problem that occurs on school campuses across the nation.
-Bullying not only comprises the overall learning goals of educational environments, it threatens a student's right to attend classes on school campuses that are safe.
+It compromises the learning goals of educational environments.
+It also threatens a student's right to attend classes on school campuses safely.
 Both state and federal governments have recognized a student's need for school safety.
-Several states have passed anti-bullying laws, including California, Arkansas, and Colorado, aimed at making schools safe for learning.
+Several states have passed anti-bullying laws, including California, Arkansas, and Colorado.
+These laws are aimed at making schools safe for learning.

-In addition, the federal government has laws in place, such as the First Amendment, Establishment Clause, and others aimed at making sure school districts provide equal protection of federal and state constitutional rights to all citizens, including students.
+In addition, the federal government has laws in place.
+This includes the First Amendment and the Establishment Clause.
+These laws and others are aimed at ensuring school districts provide equal protection to all citizens.
+They must equally apply federal and state constitutional rights to all citizens, including students.

 Premises Liability at Schools

 There are a growing number of lawsuits arising out of some school's failure to keep students safe while on school property.
-Under the theory of "premises liability", occupiers and owners of land (including schools) are legally required to keep premises safe for those who are legally allowed to be there.
+Under the theory of premises liability, occupiers and owners of land, including schools, are legally required to keep premises safe.
+The land must be safe for those who are legally allowed to be there.

 First Amendment Concerns

-The U.S. Supreme Court has declared that students attending public schools do not "shed their constitutional rights to freedom of speech or expression at the schoolhouse gate".
-(Tinker vs. Des Moines School Dist.
-393 U.S. 503 upholding the right of students to wear black armbands in school in protest of the Vietnam War).
+The U.S. Supreme Court has declared that students attending public schools do not "shed their constitutional rights to freedom of speech or expression at the schoolhouse gate."
+Tinker vs. Des Moines School Dist. upheld the right of students to wear black armbands in school in protest of the Vietnam War.
 Even so, while students are afforded First Amendment freedoms, their rights may be restricted.
-There have been a variety of free speech lawsuits involving public schools over the years.
-The Court has ruled that certain types of speech, including the wearing of certain clothing and religious symbols (for example, t-shirts with suggestive language or a necklace with the symbol of a cross) and participation in groups or associations must be applied in a manner that attempts to balance a student's free speech rights and a school's need to provide a safe learning environment.
+This court case established this precedent.

-Student Codes of Conduct/Discipline Policies
+Student Conduct Codes and Student Discipline Policies

-Most schools have some sort of student codes of conduct and other discipline policies which generally outline a student's rights and responsibilities within the student body.
-These policies also typically include types of behavior that are acceptable or inappropriate on school campuses (or even beyond school doors.
+Most schools have discipline policies that generally outline a student's rights and responsibilities within the student body.
+These policies also typically include types of behavior that are acceptable or inappropriate on school campuses and even beyond school doors.